AkiAfroo/minasender/README.md

 - [x] - auto download the address list ( mina_Users_address.txt )

+# HOWTO

-first lets add your account to .bashrc do the following steps.
+first lets add your Public account to .bashrc do the following steps.

 in your linux terminal: